Car Won’t Start And No Noise At All? Here’s The Fix

 Starter Solenoid

-If there’s an issue where your car doesn’t make any sound at all when starting, the starter solenoid is one of the more probable culprits.
+If there’s an issue where your car doesn’t make any sound at all when starting, the starter solenoid is one of the more likely culprits.

-The starter solenoid is the cylindrical object on top of the motor.
+The starter solenoid is the cylindrical mechanism on top of the motor.
 It simultaneously pushes out the pinion and completes the circuit so the starter motor turns.

 If you do not hear that click, the plunger in the solenoid isn’t moving.
 The most likely cause of this is the pull-in coil in which it sits, not creating a strong enough magnetic field.